fengranMark/PersonalizedCIR/README.md

 ## 1. Download data and Preprocessing

-Four public datasets can be downloaded from TREC Interactive Knowledge Assistance Track (iKAT)(https://www.trecikat.com/).
+Datasets can be downloaded from TREC Interactive Knowledge Assistance Track (iKAT)(https://www.trecikat.com/).

 ## 2. Generate reformulation
 There are two approaches: one involves the selection of ptkb followed by the generation of a reformulation using the chosen ptkb, while the other entails the concurrent output of both the selected ptkb and the reformulation by the LLM.
 The prompt templates are provided in **prompt_template.md**.